jayenliao/DL-AOI/README.md

 Author: Jay Liao (re6094028@gs.ncku.edu.tw)

 This is assignment 5 of Deep Learning, a course at Institute of Data Science, National Cheng Kung University.
-This project aims to utlize deep learning techniques to perform defect classification for AOI images.
+This project aims to utilize deep learning techniques to perform defect classification for AOI images.

 ## Data